How to Make Winning Decisions

 When all you have is a hammer, everything looks like a nail.

-It's been said that insanity is doing the same thing over and over
+It has been said that insanity is doing the same thing over and over

 you want different results.
 Perhaps you make decisions based on the